+The Burn Restrictions for Residential Burning in Clallam County are no longer in effect, as of October 1st, 2020.
 Open burning Burn restrictions are imposed by the DNR and/or Clallam County.
 Use the following link for the most current information regarding the status of burn bans and/or open burning restrictions: Clallam County Burning Restrictions

 Permits are no longer required for Residential burning outside the "No Burn Areas"